-The park rents fishing boats with electric trolling motors, paddleboards, canoes, kayaks, tandem kayaks and pedal boats for use on Byrd Lake.
+The park rents fishing boats with electric trolling motors for use on Byrd Lake.
 The boat dock is open Memorial Day to the end of October, weather permitting.
-Personal kayaks, paddle boards and canoes are also allowed.
 Last boat out at 6:00 PM.
 All boats in by 6:45 PM.

 Situated in the heart of Tennessee’s scenic Cumberland Plateau, the Bear Trace at Cumberland Mountain is one of the most sought-after sites among the Jack Nicklaus designed Bear Trace courses in Tennessee.
 The 6,900-yard (gold tees), par 72 layout features a design that capitalizes on elevation changes as well as natural features, such as flowing brooks and clustered, mature pines.
 The signature 7th hole, a 393-yard, par 4, incorporates another of the region’s natural resources, layered flagstone, along the front of the green.